Kapendev/joka/README.md

 * Arena Allocator: `Arena`
 * ...and more!

-## Helper Functions
+## WebAssembly

-* String Formatting: `format`
-* String Concatenation: `concat`
-* Printing: `println`
-* ...and more!

-## Attributes and BetterC Support

-This project offers support for the `@safe` attribute and aims for good compatibility with BetterC.
+This project supports WebAssembly, but you'll need something like Emscripten to make it work.
 If you encounter errors with BetterC, try using the `-i` flag.

-## Web Support

-This project can be compiled to WebAssembly as it doesn't use the D standard library.
-However, since it relies on the C standard library, you will need something like Emscripten to make it work.

-## Documentation

-Start with the [examples](./examples/) folder for a quick overview.

 ## Questions